Bugsnax

-Bugsnax is an adventure video game developed by independent Chicago-based developer Young Horses.
-In the game, players explore a mysterious island and attempt to find and capture the eponymous half-bug-half-snack creatures.
+Bugsnax is a 2020 adventure video game developed by independent Chicago-based developer Young Horses.
+In the game, players explore a mysterious island and attempt to find and capture the eponymous insectoid food creatures.
 The game was unveiled in June 2020 during Sony's PlayStation 5 live-streamed reveal event.
 British indie pop band Kero Kero Bonito performed the game's theme song, which was featured in the announcement trailer.
 The game was released in November 2020 for the PlayStation 4 and PlayStation 5, as well as macOS and Windows via the Epic Games Store.
-Versions of the game for Steam, Nintendo Switch, Xbox One, and Xbox Series X/S followed in April 2022.
+Versions of the game for Steam, Nintendo Switch, Xbox One, and Xbox Series X/S released in April 2022, followed by a port for iOS in July 2023.